 Throughout her education and now in the courtroom, Amber Racine knows hard work, skill and determination.
 She uses them every day when successfully representing catastrophically injured plaintiffs in product liability, premises liability and general negligence actions.
 Graduating with a bachelor’s degree in History and Politics from Drexel University in 2004, Ms. Racine was a distinguished A.J.
 Drexel Scholar at Drexel University, from where she graduated with a bachelor’s degree in History and Politics 2004.
 Then, while working full time as a paralegal at a litigation firm, Ms. Racine enrolled in Temple University’s James E. Beasley School of Law attending classes in the evening.
 In 2008, she received her law degree and was awarded Distinguished Classroom Performance and Outstanding Oral Advocacy Awards.

 Ms. Racine was recently elected to serve a three-year term on the Philadelphia Bar Association’s Board of Governors and previously co-chaired the Association’s Women in the Profession Committee.
-She is also the Immediate Past President of the Barristers’ Association and has served as a member of the Executive Board since 2009.
+She is also a past President of the Barristers’ Association and served as a member of the Executive Board for more than five years.
 She is a past recipient of the association’s President’s Award (2010).
 Ms. Racine is also a member of the Pennsylvania Bar Association’s House of Delegates.

 - Accidents at Work